homebysix/recipe-robot/README.md

 - If at first you don't succeed, try try again!
 I usually enlist the following steps for creating recipes:

     1. Provide the app itself as input to Recipe Robot.
     2. If that doesn't work, go to the developer's website and see if they provide a static download link (usually ends with .zip or .dmg).
-Try using that.
+Try using that with the Recipe Robot [script](#python-script-usage).
     3. If that still doesn't work, maybe the app has a GitHub or SourceForge project page?
-Try providing that to Recipe Robot.
+Try providing that to the Recipe Robot [script](#python-script-usage).
     4. Still no luck?
 Write a recipe from scratch like the good old days.
+It builds character.

 - Run again with `--verbose` when errors occur, and you'll usually see why.
 It's often because Recipe Robot couldn't determine how to download the app.
 As I said, the Robot won't work for all apps.